 The nearest railway station is Clitheroe.

 The closest major train station is Preston.
 This is on the West Coast Main Line.

-Services from this station include trains to Blackpool South, Blackpool North, Glasgow Central, Barrow-in-Furness, York, Edinburgh, Hazel Grove, Colne, and London Euston.
+Services from this station include trains to Lancaster, Blackpool South, Blackpool North, Glasgow Central, Barrow-in-Furness, York, Manchester Airport, and Hazel Grove.